Apple FileWare: Reliability

 FileWare drives proved to be somewhat unreliable.
 In early 1984, Apple introduced the Lisa 2, which uses a single 3½ inch Sony floppy drive in place of the two FileWare drives of the original Lisa.
 A free upgrade was offered to Lisa 1 owners.

+Later rarity

+The nature of models with "Twiggy" floppy drives being prototypes typically meant they were therefore often destroyed around the time of original production.
+With the increased interest in old and rare Apple items, from the 2010s onwards, non-destroyed original models found in collections have often gone-on to sell for relatively high prices at auction.